 Questioning my own assumptions: could I also be wrong about vaccines?
 I used to just believe that vaccines were safe and effective without evidence, without researching the ingredients or checking vaccine injury reports.

-Looking through the package inserts for vaccine ingredients, I found things like Beta-Propiolactone, Asparagine, Ammonium Sulfate, Citric Acid, and Acetone.
+Looking through the package inserts for vaccine ingredients, I found things like DSPC, Barium, Sodium taurodeoxycholate, Mouse Serum Protein, and Alcohol.

 (Refresh this page to see even more ingredients that I found.)